 Know Your Limits

-Being aware of your bank’s daily transaction limits for AePS can save you from unexpected declines.
+Being aware of your bank’s daily transaction limits for AePS can help you avoid unexpected declines.

 - Enquire at bank: Ask your bank about the maximum amount you can withdraw or transfer per day using AePS.